 - Orotina: A Gateway to the Pacific Coast

 - Grecia: A Picturesque Town with a Rich History

 - Belén: A Modern and Dynamic City

 - La Sabana: A Vibrant and Cosmopolitan Neighborhood

 - Rohrmoser: A Leafy and Upscale Community

-Choosing the best place to live in Costa Rica for retirees can be a challenging decision, but the Central Valley offers an excellent option for those who prefer urban living and perfect weather all year round.
-If you’re considering retiring in Costa Rica, take a tour of the cities listed above to find the perfect place for you.
-With its tropical climate, stunning natural beauty, and affordable housing, Costa Rica is an excellent retirement destination.
+Choosing the best place to live in Costa Rica for retirees can be challenging.
+Still, the Central Valley offers an excellent option for those who prefer urban living and perfect year-round weather.
+If you’re considering retiring in Costa Rica, tour the cities listed above to find the ideal place.
+Costa Rica is an excellent retirement destination with its tropical climate, stunning natural beauty, and affordable housing.

 Fill out the form below to determine your residency category.
 Or click here!

 Inversionista (Investor) Category